Category: General Surgery

 Pre & Post Operative Care

-As a junior doctor, you will frequently look after patients prior to and after their operation.
+As a resident doctor, you will frequently look after patients prior to and after their operation.
 You may be asked to clerk patients who are admitted to hospital the night before their operations.
 Here are some things to consider during your clerking & whilst you’re considering pre & post-operative issues.
 Pre-Operative Clerking Pre-Operative Considerations Post-Operative

 Read More »